FactoDeepLearning/LinePytorchOCR/README.md

         * valid.txt
         * test.txt

-where train, valid and test are folders containing the text line images and train.txt, valid.txt and test.txt and the files containing the corresponding ground truths.
+where train, valid and test are folders containing the text line images and train.txt, valid.txt and test.txt are the files containing the corresponding ground truths.

 Those files should be formatted like that: <br/>